Landon Ferraro

-Landon Christopher Ferraro (born August 8, 1991) is a Canadian professional ice hockey centre who is currently playing under contract with Kölner Haie of the Deutsche Eishockey Liga (DEL).
+Landon Christopher Ferraro (born August 8, 1991) is a Canadian former professional ice hockey centre and current Vancouver Canucks analyst for Sportsnet.
 Ferraro was drafted 32nd overall by the Detroit Red Wings in the 2009 NHL Entry Draft, with whom he began his NHL career.

 Playing career

 Junior

 Ferraro was drafted second overall by the Red Deer Rebels in the 2006 WHL Bantam Draft.

 During the 2008–09 season, Ferraro was the leading scorer for the Red Deer Rebels in his second WHL season while playing on a Rebels team that finished last in the Central Division, missing the WHL playoffs.
 He recorded 37 goals and 18 assists in 68 games.

 During the 2009–10 season, Ferraro missed time early in the season due to a knee injury.
 He recorded 16 goals and 30 assists in 53 games.
 The much-improved Rebels made the WHL playoffs after finishing fourth in the Central Division.
 Ferraro skated in three of the four games in the series against Saskatoon and was scoreless.

 On July 26, 2010, Ferraro was traded by the Red Deer Rebels to the Everett Silvertips in exchange for Byron Froese and a conditional fifth-round draft pick in the 2012 draft.
 On September 23, 2010, the Everett Silvertips announced that Ferraro was named captain.

 During the 2010–11 season, Ferraro endured a difficult final season in junior hockey.
 Following a six-game scoring streak in January, he suffered a sports hernia injury, missing the next six weeks of play.
 He finished the season with ten goals and 17 assists in 41 games.
 Everett made the playoffs after finishing fourth in the U.S. Division.
 Ferraro recorded three assists in the four-game series against Portland.